-7. There may be times when you want to ask your patient if they (or someone on their behalf) will give consent for you to disclose confidential information about them; for example, if you need to share information with another healthcare professional.
-In that case, you should:

-- 7.1.
-Explain to the patient the circumstances in which you wish to disclose the information and make sure they understand what you will be disclosing, the person you will be disclosing it to, the reasons for its disclosure and the likely consequences. - 7.2.
-Allow them to withhold permission if they wish. - 7.3.
-If they agree, ask them to provide their consent in writing or to sign a consent form. - 7.4.
-Advise anyone to whom you disclose information that they must respect the patient's confidentiality. - 7.5.
-Disclose only the information you need to.
-For example, does the recipient need to see the patient's entire medical history, or their address, or other information which identifies them?
+- 7. There may be times when you want to ask your patient if they (or someone on their behalf) will give consent for you to disclose confidential information about them; for example, if you need to share information with another healthcare professional.
+In that case, you should: - 7.1 explain to the patient the circumstances in which you wish to disclose the information and make sure they understand what you will be disclosing, the person you will be disclosing it to, the reasons for its disclosure and the likely consequences - 7.2 allow them to withhold permission if they wish - 7.3 if they agree, ask them to provide their consent in writing or to sign a consent form - 7.4 advise anyone to whom you disclose information that they must respect the patient's confidentiality - 7.5 disclose only the information you need to, for example, does the recipient need to see the patient's entire medical history?